 The intermediate qualifications for this programme are the PGCerts and PGDip, as listed above.
 Students may be awarded an intermediate qualification as they progress if they complete the requirements for that qualification.
 The student may request the intermediate qualification whether or not they are registered on it.
-A student can progress from a PGCert to the PGDip and then onto the MSc and accumulate these awards as they progress.
+A student can progress from a PGCert or PGDip to the MSc and accumulate these awards as they progress.
 The specific rules are given in the Programme Regulations, under Scheme of award.